Alejandra-BM/ProxPot/README.md

 This command will start the Docker containers for **Elasticsearch, Fluentd,** and **Kibana**.
 Fluentd will automatically load its configuration from the `./efk/fluentd/conf` directory.
+TLS is enabled to secure communication, which is especially important when working with cloud services.

+---

+## 🔧 Tools

+In `./tools` here are Python scripts that extract bistream data from Dionaea and playlog information from Cowrie.
+These tools are useful for conducting deeper analysis of attacker behavior and intelligence.

 ---